stefaanc/psconsole/README.md

 ### The project profile

-Most of my projects use a profile that's very similar to the `.psprofile.ps1` in the root directory of this project.
+Most of my projects use a profile that's very similar to the `@HOME-Projects-myproject_.profile.ps1` in the `scripts` folder of this project.

 - We set `$ROOT` to the project directory
   - if you pick-up our script, you will need to adapt the path for `$ROOT`.
 - We add the `$ROOT\scripts` folder to `$env:PATH`
 - If we are not already somewhere under the project root-directory, we set the current directory to the project root-directory
 - We apply settings to the PowerShell console (see further)
-  - for this, you need to copy the `scripts` folder of this `psconsole` project under the `$ROOT\scripts` folder (you can drop the `*profile.ps1` scripts).
+  - for this, you need to copy the `Apply-PSConsoleSettings.ps1` script in the `scripts` folder of this project, and put it under the `$ROOT\scripts` folder in your project.
+  - you also need to copy the `@HOME-Projects-myproject_.profile.ps1` in the `scripts` folder of this project to you root folder, and rename it `.psconsole.json`

+Our project-profile looks something like

 ```powershell
 Set-Variable HOME "$env:USERPROFILE" -Scope Global -Force